 - Pyramex V2-XP

-With all of winter’s discomforts, unique challenges, and hazards, it’s easy to forget about or even ignore eye protection.
-These suggestions will help keep your eyes safe during the cold winter months ahead.
+With all of winter’s discomforts, unique challenges, and hazards, it’s easy to forget or even ignore eye protection.
+However, these suggestions will help keep your eyes safe during the cold winter months ahead.